2007 and 2008

 will to battle through - which I took as a sign that I needed a longer break"[1]

-to that he had been a bit frustrated about having put so much work in Liquid
+and ended with explanations that he had been a bit frustrated about having put

-Nevertheless I was frustrated by it seven years ago because we got a good
+sell music.
+Today I'm aware of it.
+Nevertheless I was frustrated by it seven

-feedback, everything went fine - and then people weren't able to buy the record
+years ago because we got good feedback, everything went fine - and then people

-in the shops.
-For a musician this is frustrating really."[2]
+weren't able to buy the record in the shops.
+For a musician this is really frustrating."[2]

 There were also interviews in which he - between the lines or directly -

-nothing ..., and "encouraged" him to go back into the studio.
-He realized then
+"encouraged" him to go back into the studio.
+He realised then that he was more

-that he was more pleasant when he was creative.
-After a technical update of
+pleasant when he was creative.
+After a technical update in his studio, he started

-his studio he started to work on SubHuman.
+to work on SubHuman.

 (with friendly permission of © Jan Kruml - fotokruml.cz)

-I started.
 I simply started working.[3]
 It soon became clear that the basic of

 the album was blues, an interesting mix of electronic and swampblues.

-Therefore I was looking for an intensive, authentic blues singer.[4]"
+Therefore, I was looking for an intensive, authentic blues singer."[4]

 Alan: "I think one of the most exciting moments was going over to